 Machu Picchu is most easily accessed by train, and booking early means you get the best train tickets.
 (There are other ways to visit but they require travelling on hairpin bend roads etc. Adrenalin filled but not family friendly!)

 There are only two trains a day from Cusco to Aguas Calientes (and in reverse) so if you would like a wonderful 4 train journey through the Andes, you need to book this train really early!

 Alternatively, you can take the train from Ollantaytambo, which gives you a lot more options – but the best timetables book out early!
 Another tip – especially on the Vistadome service the first seats on the train are the best!!!

-- Plan to spend two days and take your time.
+Plan to spend two days at Machu Picchu and take your time.

 If you are going to travel all the way to Peru to see Machu Picchu, don’t cut yourself short by allowing just one day to visit the famous Lost City.
-We strongly recommend allowing two days, which means that if the weather is overcast on the first day, you can visit a second day.
+As our number one tip for a successful Machu Picchu Family Holiday we strongly recommend allowing two days, which means that if the weather is overcast on the first day, you can visit a second day.
 Or, you can stay right until closing time and have the ruins to yourself!!!
 In short, during the planning process plan to spend two days!

 We’ve already blogged regarding some specific things to plan for during your Machu Picchu trip, https://worldoftravelswithkids.com/peru/machu-picchu-with-kids/

 Pick your seasons, and check out some local fiestas.